Estimated Time Frame: Varies based on homeowner and listing agent

 Many actions can take place during Stage 3, depending on the bank, investor and type of short sale.
 For most short sales, this is the time when the bank is doing a final review of the homeowner’s qualifications for a short sale, determining that all required documents have been submitted, and performing property valuations.
 Once these tasks have been completed and the file has been assigned to a negotiator, we advance to stage 4.

-Important Note: If we have had offers in the past or if this is a pre-approved FHA or HAFA short sale, some or many of the activities in this stage may have been completed in advance.
+Important Note: If we have had offers in the past or if this is a pre-approved FHA or HAFA short sale, some or many of the activities among the stages of a short sale may have been completed in advance.
 Because of this difference, Stage 3 may last as little as 7-14 days while future stages (4 & 5) may take a little longer.

 Estimated Time Frame: 10 to 14 days